Tips for Cleaning Your AC System

 2. Clean the Outside

-Then turn on the vacuum to gently clean the metallic fins.
-These components are also known as condenser coils and divert heat away from your equipment.
+Then use the vacuum to slowly clean the metallic fins.
+These components are also known as condenser coils and divert heat away from your unit.

-You need to be considerate of these fragile coils.
-Misshapen or crumpled fins can affect efficiency.
+You need to be cautious with these fine coils.
+Warped or crushed fins can impact efficiency.

 3. Fix Bent Fins

 Use a butter knife to adjust misshapen fins.
-You can also buy a fin comb from an appliance parts website.
-A pro from GV Heating & Air should take care of large amounts of damage.
+You can also use a fin comb from an appliance part retailer.
+A pro from GV Heating & Air should fix large amounts of damage.

 4. Clean the Inside

-After taking out the fan, dig out leaves and other yard litter.
-Then clean the inside of the unit with a wet rag.
+After extracting the fan, fish out leaves and other yard waste.
+Then clean the inside of the unit with a wet sponge.

-The only coil cleaner you need is water.
-Use slight pressure from a hose nozzle to clean the fins, showering water from the inside out.
-Reinstall the fan once you’re finished.
+The only coil cleaner you have to have is water.
+Use gentle pressure from a hose nozzle to rinse the fins, spraying water from the inside out.
+Replace the fan once you’re finished.

 5. Test Your Air Conditioner

 Now it’s time to restore power and turn your air conditioner back on.
-If it’s not working correctly, reach out to us a call at 763-535-2000.
+If it’s not working like it should, reach out to us a call at 763-535-2000.

 Related: Air Conditioner Service: Pay a Little Now, Save Later